lizzybrooks/python-possible/web-scraping/web-scraping-1-HTML.md

 # Intro to HTML

-HTML is a markup language, that the web is written in.
+HTML is a markup language.
 HTML literally stands for hyper text markup language.
 Markup language means a computer language that defines the structure and appearance of raw text.